s-a-d-b-o-i/SunsetPublic/README.md

 # SunsetPublic
-Open Weather Map API key required || https://openweathermap.org/ ^ and a city code
+An Open Weather Map API Key is required.
+You may find one [here](https://openweathermap.org/api)

+You also need a city code.
+This is Philadelphia's city code as an example: 4560349 You can find a city code by using the search function found in the main page of [Open Weather Map](https://openweathermap.org/)

 IFTTT API required || https://ifttt.com/ & https://ifttt.com/maker_webhooks